United Arab Emirates corporate law: Limited Liability Company

 A Limited Liability Company (LLC) is the most common type of registration in the UAE and is recommended where the purpose of the entity is to make sales within the region.
-However, 100% foreign ownership of such an entity is not permitted.
-Under the UAE Commercial Companies Law (CCL), foreign investors are permitted to hold up to 49 per cent equity ownership in UAE companies and 51 per cent of the equity must be held at all times by one or more UAE nationals.

 In accordance with Article (218) of the CCL a Limited Liability Company can be formed by a minimum of 1 (as per Article 8 of the Federal Commercial Company Law of 2015) and a maximum of 50 shareholders whose liability is limited to their shares in the capital of the company.
 Recent amendments to Article (217) of the CCL that came into force in June 2009 removed the requirement for minimum share capital (previously AED 300,000 in Dubai and AED 150,000 in other Emirates) allowing founders of a limited liability company the freedom to determine the company’s share capital which could be less than the earlier prescribed bottom line.

 A LLC must appoint a minimum of one manager and up to a maximum of five managers for the business.
 Managers must be appointed by a Memorandum of Association or by a management contract, for a fixed term or an unlimited term.
 Unless the Memorandum of Association states otherwise, the manager has full powers of administration and management of the LLC.
 LLC is not allowed to practice its activities in the UAE without a Trade License and Commercial Registration Certificate.